Mohamed-Abdalla-1/prj-blog/README.md

-Here is a draft about page for a blog app built with Next.js:

 # Next Blog

 This blog was built using Next.js, React, and Markdown.
 It serves as a platform to share my thoughts on web development, technology, and more.